-My Thoughts on Amen
+My Thoughts on the meaning of Amen

 According to the Merrian-Webster Dictionary, the word AMEN means, “to express solemn ratification (as of an expression of faith) or hearty approval (as of an assertion).”